MathieuMorrissette/OpenVPN/README.md

 ## Requirements
  - openvpn
  - easy-rsa

 ## Generate a Certificate Authority
-We need a certificate authority to create certificates for client.
+We need a certificate authority to create certificates for clients and the server.
 In my use case the certificate authority server will be the same as the OpenVPN server.

-We start by first creating the directory that will contain our certificates.
+We start by first creating the certificate authority directory that will contain our certificates.
 With the following command :

 ```make-cadir /etc/openvpn/easy-rsa/```